Menu

 Historically the woodland at Leam would have been Upland Oak-Birch Ancient Semi-natural Woodland, but parts of the woodland were cleared and replanted with commercial, non-native conifer species, such as larch, fir and western hemlock, during the 1880s, 1940s and 1950s.
 The majority of the woodland is now a Planted Ancient Woodland Site (PAWS).
 This means the woodland has remnant features of what used to be there, such as occasional oak trees and ground flora associated with Ancient Semi-Natural Woodland, but generally the site has low biodiversity and some parts of it are in a critical state in need of urgent action to halt the decline of ancient woodland remnants on the site.

 In order to avoid infection with P. ramorum, and in order to restore the woodland to native broadleaf species, we are planning to fell and extract all larch trees from the woodland over the next two years.
-We aim to retain all other species on site.
+We aim to retain all other species on site, where it is safe to do so and where they pose no risk of windthrow on to the public highway.

 What will happen next?